CristianLefter/online-training/Google-BigQuery-Intro/Database-concepts.md

 - **Cloud databases** are hosted and managed by a cloud service provider, such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud.
 The benefits of cloud databases include scalability, flexibility, and reduced maintenance expenses.
 A few popular cloud database solutions are Amazon DynamoDB, Microsoft Azure Cosmos DB, and Google Cloud Bigtable.

+## OLTP, OLAP and HTAP

+Querying data models have changed throughout time to satisfy the evolving data storage, management, and analysis requirements of companies.
+Among the design models and their applications are:

+- **Online Transaction Processing (OLTP)** solutions are designed to meet enterprises' high-volume, high-concurrency transaction processing needs.
+They are optimized for fast insert, update, and delete operations and are often employed in operational systems like inventory management and order processing.
+To improve the system's performance and scalability, they typically employ a database design technique known as **normalization**.
+Normalization is a database design technique that involves dividing data in a database into multiple tables in order to reduce redundancy and dependency.

+- **Online Analytical Processing (OLAP)** systems: OLAP systems are intended to serve organizations' complicated query and analytical demands.
+Typically used for business intelligence (BI) and data warehousing applications, these databases are intended for rapid querying and processing of massive data sets.
+Google BigQuery belongs to this category.

+- **Hybrid Transaction/Analytical Processing (HTAP systems)** are hybrid OLTP/OLAP systems that support transactional processing and analytics.
+HTAP systems offer real-time analytics on operational data and a full perspective of business operations.
+We can name here: SAP HANA, Oracle Database In-Memory, MemSQL, Google Cloud Bigtable, Microsoft Azure Cosmos DB and Splice Machine.

 ## What is SQL

 SQL is similar to a recipe for database interaction.
 SQL instructs a database service on how to arrange and handle data, much like a recipe instructs on how to combine components for a delicious dish.